CICS110/CICS110.github.io/main/lectures/07-branching/Jared/index.md

 and some **indented** *block* of `code` (can be multiple lines).

 If `condition1` is/evaluates to `True`,
-then the flow of execution will enter the if block and `if_block_code` will be executed, then the flow of execution will exit the if block (ignoring all remaining elif and else blocks) and `more_code` will be executed.
+then the flow of execution will enter the if-block and `if_block_code` will be executed, then the flow of execution will exit the if-block (ignoring all remaining elif and else blocks) and `more_code` will be executed.

 If `condition1` is/evaluates to `False`,
-then the flow of execution will skip over the if block and check `condition2`.
+then the flow of execution will skip over the if-block and check `condition2`.
 If `condition2` is/evaluates to `True`,
-then the flow of execution will enter the elif block and `elif_block_code` will be executed, then the flow of execution will exit the elif block (ignoring all remaining elif and else blocks) and `more_code` will be executed.
+then the flow of execution will enter the elif-block and `elif_block_code` will be executed, then the flow of execution will exit the elif-block (ignoring all remaining elif and else blocks) and `more_code` will be executed.

 You can chain as many `elif`s together as you like, and can end them in an `else`.